MicrosoftDocs/edge-developer/microsoft-edge/webview2/roadmap.md

 The .NET SDK has reached GA.

-### WinUI 3
+### Windows UI Library 3

-You can access WebView2 controls in your applications using [Win UI 3][UwpToolkitsWinui3Index] with the Windows App SDK.
+You can access WebView2 controls in your applications using [Windows UI Library 3 (WinUI3)][UwpToolkitsWinui3Index] with the Windows App SDK.
 This is currently in preview.
 For more information, navigate to the [Windows App SDK roadmap][WindowsAppSDKRoadmap].

 <!-- links -->